 St. Paul, MN 55155.

 The Capitol Complex has designated parking and entrance ramps to provide easy access to the buildings, including the Minnesota Senate Building, State Office Building, and Capitol.
-See the accessible disabled parking page of the Minnesota State Capitol Restoration Project website for detailed information.
+The Minnesota State Capitol Restoration Project accessibility page has more detailed parking information.

 The Minnesota House of Representatives and the Minnesota Senate produce and distribute unedited television coverage of all House and Senate floor sessions, select committee hearings, press conferences, and other issue-oriented programming.
 Programming is broadcast weekdays during the legislative session from 8 a.m. until 6 p.m., with extended evening and weekend coverage available for debates on high-profile issues.
 All broadcast programming is closed-captioned.
 See the House and Senate Broadcast Television Schedule page for a list of upcoming broadcast events and a channel guide.